Metrofire's mission critical activities include:

 Communications

-Metrofire operates a UHF and VHF radio system for dispatch and coordination of firefighting apparatus and emergency medial units.
-A mobile Command and Communications vehicle is also operated for remote operations.
+Metrofire operates a multi-channel radio system for dispatch and coordination of firefighting apparatus and emergency medial units.
+A mobile Command and Communications vehicle is also operated for complex operations.

 Hazardous Material